dataarts/tailbone/README.md

 That said, writing more code on your backend is great if you are up to it, we can’t recommend [Go](http://golang.org/) enough for doing that, it's a wonderful language.

-Anyway, we wrote this for myself in my spare time and hopefully others find it useful too.
+Anyway, this was written in spare time to fill a need and hopefully others find it useful too.
 It provides a simple [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) backend setup for App Engine so you can write your apps in JavaScript via frameworks like AngularJS, Backbone, etc. and not have to touch any App Engine code.
 Or just using plain JavaScript and your own `xhr` calls.
 All your static resources are automatically served